 Biking in Milwaukee

 Milwaukee is extremely easy to get around on a bicycle thanks to plentiful bicycle lanes and the 125-mile Oak Leaf Trail, which runs through several neighborhoods and communities, including a gorgeous paved lakefront path between Bay View and South Milwaukee.
 Bublr is the shared-bicycle system within the city of Milwaukee.
-The cost to rent a bicycle is very affordable: a 24-hour pass costs $24 and a single ride $4.
-If you’re in town for longer, consider a 30-day pass ($15).
+The cost to rent a bicycle is very affordable: a 24-hour pass costs $24 and a single ride $0.25 per minute.
+If you’re in town for longer, consider a 30-day pass ($30).

-New in late 2018 is the Hop, a streetcar servicing downtown Milwaukee and connecting with many Milwaukee County Transit System routes.
-It is free for the first year, beginning in November 2018.
+The Hop is a streetcar servicing downtown Milwaukee and connecting with many Milwaukee County Transit System routes.
+It is free to ride.

 Tips for Getting Around Milwaukee

 - Schedules alter slightly (with less frequency) on holidays, Saturdays and Sundays so it’s best to consult the schedule before planning your trip.